faceleg/node-assetify/README.md

 ##### # opts.expires

 If this is set, then the regular expression provided will be used to give an `Expires` header to any matching request.
 The `favicon` will also receive this treatment.

+##### # opts.explicit

+When this option is `true`, assets will be prefixed with a custom extension, for example, `file.assetify.js` and `file.assetify.min.js`, rather than `file.js` and `file.min.js`.
+This enables us to place the output files in the same directory as where the sources are.

+This setting can also be set to a string to use as the custom extension.
+If treated as a boolean value, then `'assetify'` will be used.

 ##### # opts.assets.favicon